NateZimmer/Optimization-Tutorials/Pages/DataSampling.md

 <img src='Images/Int/p1.png'>
 </p>

-Now consider a sample rate of 5 seconds but samples are really being collected every 5.5seconds.
+Now consider a sample rate of 5 seconds but samples are really being collected every 5.5 seconds.
 If this data were to be plotted with the assumption of a 5s sampling interval, here would be the result:

 <p align='center'>
 <img src='Images/Int/p2.png'>